 E John and Catharine didn't grow up next to each other.
 Somewhere around the time John went off to fight in the Civil War, father Jacob sold the family farm John grew up on in Wayne Township and relocated to the Overton/Cedar Valley area of Chester Township.
 So it's safe to say that John & Catherine weren't introduced or at least didn't get to know each other well until after John returned from his service in the Civil War.

-Will I ever find John's Civil War Pension records?
-I've been going around in a circle with the government for over a year while they have trouble locating the documents.
+I have officially recieved John's Civil War Pension records after well over a year of running in circles with government offices.
 First to DC, then to the VA at St. Louis, then back to DC and again to the VA.
-(Finally received the documents as of Mar 2018, they were in the soldier's file folder the whole time, no one bothered to look.
-Apparently, I needed to ask for access to the whole folder instead of just requesting his pension application, because working with the government can be hard.
-If you ever have to deal with the Veteran's Administration to get records access, it helps to remind them you are looking for records of a long deceased person from the BILS system.
-The support staff deal so frequently with active service members, recent veterans and their families that they will go into auto-pilot and not hear your request for a CIVIL WAR veteran whose records are not at the National Archives.
-Multiple time I'd request access to records for "my 3x great grandfather" who "died over 100 years ago", whose grandchildren I never even met and would get an "I'm so sorry for your loss".
+I received the documents as of Mar 2018, they were in the soldier's file folder the whole time, no one bothered to look.
+Apparently, I needed to ask for access to the ENTIRE Soldier's file FOLDER instead of just requesting his pension application, because working with the government can be hard.
+If you ever have to deal with the Veteran's Administration to get access to records not yet at the National Archives because of a Widow's pension, it helps to remind them you are looking for records of a long deceased person from the BILS system.
+The support staff deal so frequently with active service members, recent veterans and their families that they will go into auto-pilot and not hear your request for a CIVIL WAR veteran whose records are not at the National Archives... some staff may not even realize they still hold some of these records.
+Multiple times I'd explain I'm requesting access to records for "my 3x great grandfather" who "died over 100 years ago", whose grandchildren I never even met and would get an "I'm so sorry for your loss".
 Again.
 Auto-pilot.
 Be clear and repeat yourself if you feel there's any chance you were not heard correctly.
-It cost me over a year of research.)
+It cost me over a year of research.